jasapper/BAMazon/README.md

 As this app is run through your terminal aka console the steps needed in order to successfully run the application may be different than what you are familiar with.

 1. Install Node.js if not already present and have an available mySQL server.
+The BAMazon.sql file can be imported into your MySQL server to set up the back-end environment.
 2. Using Terminal change to the directory where the app has been placed and enter "npm install" to install the required dependencies automatically.
 3. Decide which of the two "roles" you would like to work with and start the app using either "node [BAMamazonCutomer.js OR BAMamazonManager.js].
 _For example to start the customer side enter "node BAMazonCustomer.js"_

-ENJOY!
+## SCREENSHOTS